The Fourth Operation

 for the particular x.
 In such cases we can think of the series as a function defined where it converges.
 The series alone could be used to define the function it converges to.

 The series always converges at x = x0, but except for that value it might not converge.
-If it doesn’t converge anywhere besides at x0 it is useless, by itself.
+If it doesn’t converge anywhere besides at x0 it might appear to be useless, by itself.

 Scrap the above series and suppose we are given a function F(x) instead of a series.
 We might not know how to compute F(x) but suppose we have an abstract definition, know what its properties are.
 And suppose we know it is smooth at x0, any number of its derivatives exist there.
 Then we can form the Taylor expansion of F at x0F(x0) + F’(x0) (x – x0) + 1/2 F’’(x0) (x – x0)2 + ...
 1 / i !
 F(i)(x0)(x – x0)i + ...